 “I’m looking to do more work on the seafood side,” Gaston-Morales revealed in an episode of the Inside Trader Joe’s podcast.
 “We don’t have options yet within our stores for a plant-based seafood product but there are crab cakes out on the market or scallops or tuna replacements.”

-The new vegan Salmonesque spread is a similar product to Miyoko’s Creamery Unlox Your Dreams, an offering Trader Joe’s previously stocked in its refrigerated section.
+The new vegan Salmonesque spread is a similar product to Miyoko’s Creamery Unlox Your Dreams, an offering Trader Joe’s stocks in its refrigerated section.

 Vegan fish spreads globally